-Roxcy Bolton Rape Treatment Center at Jackson Memorial Hospital provides comprehensive services to victims of sexual assault
+Roxcy Bolton Rape Treatment Center at Jackson Memorial Hospital Nationally Renowned for Providing Comprehensive Services to Victims of Sexual Assault

 The center also offers the following additional services:

 - Prevention/risk reduction education

 RTC staff will host a virtual event for SAMM on April 9 from 11 a.m. – 1 p.m., for a free training to learn about sexual assault and sexual abuse, forensic evidence collection and testing, legal rights and laws in place for sexual assault survivors.
 The symposium will consist of guest speakers and group discussions, and interactive activities.
 To RSVP visit https://www.surveymonkey.com/r/N6XSPSH

 If you or someone you know is the victim of sexual assault, or if you have questions or need help, call the Roxcy Bolton Rape Treatment Center’s confidential helpline at 305-585-7273 or visit https://jacksonhealth.org/rape-treatment/.
 Help is available 24 hours a day, seven days a week.